peidong-hu/spring-boot2-aws/README.md

-# Restful API with Swagger-UI to Manage AWS Ec2 Fleet Built on Springboot2 in Java 8
+# Restful API Service with Swagger-UI to Manage AWS Ec2 Fleet instances, Built on Springboot2 in Java 8

 ## Features